-Technology and The Basics
+Technology and Simplicity

 In our day, image is becoming increasingly important.
 We put so much value in the intangibles, that when we get a hold of what's real, it is frequently insufficient in relation to what we are looking for.
 What's to blame?

-One big reason, just might be Technology.
+One big reason just might be technology.

 Part of human nature is repetition of actions along with habitual thoughts and feelings.
 Screen dependence is a real issue, mainly due to repeated technological usage over time.